India is an ancient cultural country with the famous painting of India.

 Unlike other tribal art types, the Worli painting does not promote religious images and thus presents a more secular form.

-8. Thanka painting
+8. Thangka painting

 The painting is based on the life of Lord Buddha.